 In our first example, we were trying to double our money as quickly as possible, so we went all-in before seeing the flop.
 In this example, however, let’s assume we are talking about a skilled player, with a far better knowledge of the game of poker.
 The odds of doubling your money at roulette remain static – so still 47.3%.
 In poker, however, skilled players usually tend to win over the long run and are thus far more likely to eventually double their money.
 As a matter of fact, the odds of them doing this shoot up to well over 60%.

 Playing roulette involves choosing a winning number, color, or sequence on the roulette board and having the wheel spin and land on the corresponding number/color you have chosen.
 It is incredibly easy to begin playing roulette.

 In order to make the most money from your bets, however, you need to increase your skill by learning about all the different playing options available to you, such as reverse martingale betting.

 Playing poker involves a complex set of rules in order to participate in the game on the most basic level.
 Becoming a skilled poker player often takes many years of hard work.
 Many people enjoy increasing their skill in the game and claim that it’s one of poker’s advantages over other casino games.
 However, in terms of ease of overall gameplay, roulette is definitely the winner, hands-down.

 Round 3 winner – Roulette

 After three rounds of showdown we’ve got poker with 1 win and roulette with 2.
-Undoubtedly, some people will disagree with our methodology and barometers we used to measure game superiority.
-Feel free to express your criticism or support in the comments.
+Undoubtedly, some people will disagree with our methodology and the specific barometers that we used to measure game superiority.
+Feel free to express your criticism or support below in the comment section.